Were you recently involved in a car accident? Is your vehicle totaled or needs substantial repairs?

 5. File a Lawsuit (If Necessary)

-No one wants to bring a case to court, but sometimes it is necessary to maximize the compensation you recover.
-You may have the right to claim against the liable party if they do not have insurance coverage.
-But you might also have the right to file a bad faith insurance claim against the insurance company if they delay processing your claim, misrepresent the policy terms, or otherwise handle your case poorly.
+While you may have the right to file a claim against the liable party if they do not have insurance coverage, you may also have the right to file a bad faith insurance claim against the insurance company if they delay processing your claim, misrepresent the policy terms, or otherwise handle your case poorly.

 When Should You Involve a Lawyer?